Last updated on June 6th, 2026 at 02:20 pm

 Mistakes People Make Selling on Facebook

 Most FSBO sellers overestimate their home’s value.
-They price it like they’re using an agent when they should be pricing it like they’re using Facebook (discount pricing).
+Price it like you’re using an agent and Facebook buyers won’t bite.
 Get a real CMA.
-Price accordingly.
+Price accordingly — Facebook buyers expect a discount and they know the market.

 Not Refreshing the Listing

 Facebook listings expire after 30 days.
-You need to refresh weekly to stay visible.
-Most sellers list once and wonder why they stop getting views after 3 weeks.
+Refresh weekly.
+Most sellers list once and wonder why views stop after 3 weeks.
+Set a reminder.
+Treat it like a job.

 Taking the First Offer

 If you get a cash offer, don’t jump on it immediately.
-Get 2-3 other quotes.
-Cash buyers know you might be desperate.
+Get 2–3 other quotes.
+Cash buyers know you might be under pressure.
 Shop around.
-Even a 5% difference matters.
+Even a 5% difference on a $250K home is $12,500.

 Not Screening Seriously

 You’ll get 50+ messages.
 Most are trash.
-Ask immediately: “Are you a cash buyer or need financing?
+Ask immediately: “Are you a cash buyer or do you need financing?
 What’s your timeline?
-Have you been pre-approved?”
-If they dodge questions, move on.
-Only show the house to people who’ve provided: full name, phone number (call to verify), proof of funds or pre-approval letter.
+Do you have proof of funds?”
+If they dodge questions — move on.
+That evasion is the tell.

 Showing Alone

 Never show the house alone.
 Bring someone.
-Meet during 10am-4pm only.
+Meet between 10am–4pm only.
 Tell a third person the showing time and buyer’s name.
 Check in after.
-Safety first.
+Non-negotiable.

 Better Alternatives to Facebook Marketplace